-A. Any person who manufactures for sell or entry into commerce in the State, products or equipment that contains or uses a substance listed in Table 1 of this chapter for enduses listed in Table 1 of this chapter, shall follow the reporting requirements as specified in §§B and C of this regulation.
+A. Any person who manufactures for sale, lease, rent, install, or use products or equipment that contain or use a substance listed in Regulation .03B of this chapter for specific end-uses listed in Regulation .03B of this chapter, shall follow the reporting requirements as specified in §§B and C of this regulation.